 Okavango Delta Excursion.
 Chobe River Sunset Boat Cruise.
 Chobe National Park Safari Drive.
 Wildlife Safari in Hwange National Park.
 Victoria Falls Guided Tour.
 Boma Dinner & Drumming, Victoria Falls.
 Panorama Route Scenic Drive.
 Kruger National Park Open Vehicle Wildlife Safari Drive.
 Internal flights.

-Camp overnight in the pristine wilderness of the Okavango Delta, Embark on a sunset cruise on the Chobe River, Spot Africa’s “big five” on a wildlife safari drive through Hwange National Park, Witness the majestic Victoria Falls
+Camp overnight in the pristine wilderness of the Okavango Delta, Take a wildlife safari drive through Hwange National Park, Witness the majestic Victoria Falls

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.